-Just start talking.
+Just start talking within your conference and then with those you serve.
 Ask questions.
 Listen quietly and attentively.
 Make sure there are plenty of pauses in the conversation so that your persons in need have time to formulate their thoughts and opinions.
 Don't judge what the person says.
 Don't assume you know what the person wants: ask them what they think the best solution would be.
-Try not to be intimidating: avoid taking notes unless really necessary.
+Try not to be intimidating: avoid taking notes unless really